skrtdev/NovaGram/README.md

 });

 $Bot->onCommand('info', function (Message $message) {
-    $message->reply('Well, I\'m just an example, but you can learn more about NovaGram at docs.novagram.ga');
+    $message->reply('Well, I\'m just an example, but you can learn more about NovaGram at novagram.gaetano.eu.org');
 });
 ```